As a mortgage adviser I’m often asked to help get home loans for self-employed people.

 Until we have a good look and a discussion we will not know what will suit you best, but I’m always happy to have a look for you.

-e’re sure that there are a lot of Kiwis that are happy to know that new granny flat rules will mean that you will be able to build a granny...
+My name is Jess and I’m sure that there are a lot of Kiwis that are happy to know that new granny flat rules will mean that you will be...

 What low deposit options are there?
 Most first home buyers do not have a 20% deposit and so ask if it’s worth making the effort to buy with a low...